 Chainstay length and the clearance between foot and front wheel become potential issues for users of extra long cranks as well.
 This means that the literal application of inseam x 0.216 opens a large can of worms.
 That doesn’t mean that it is necessarily wrong, but rather that the long legged rider going down this route would need a custom frame as production frames tend to be designed for the use of 175mm cranks or shorter.
 Short legged riders wouldn’t necessarily need a custom frame.
 However some of the issues that can occur with small riders on 700c wheeled bikes, like lack of standover clearance and poor foot to front wheel clearance would be lessened with shorter than conventional cranks if either custom or redesigned production frames were available.

-While I am sympathetic to the idea of proportional crank length, I am more sympathetic to the idea that any given ratio between crank and leg length shouldn’t be blindly applied.
-Blind application of ‘general’ information plagues the bike fitting world and this could become another example.
+While the idea of proportional crank length has a surface appeal, I am more sympathetic to the idea that any given ratio between crank and leg length shouldn’t be blindly applied.
+Blind application of ‘general’ information plagues the bike fitting world and this literally applied, would become another example.

 There are some other potential considerations: